dcaton/Hubitat/QolSysIQPanel/README.md

 Prerequisites
 =============

-1. You must have the **dealer code** for your panel in order to enable the 3rd Party Connection option.
+1. You must have the **dealer code** for your panel in order to configure the "3rd Party Connection" options.
 The default dealer code is 2222.
 If your panel was installed by an alarm installer, they may have changed the dealer code and you will need to obtain it from them.
-Please note that the "dealer" code is **NOT** the same as the "installer" code, nor it is the same as any user codes.
+Please note that the "dealer" code is **NOT** the same as the "installer" code, nor is it the same as any user codes.

 2. Your IQ2+ alarm panel must be running system firmware 2.4.0 or later.
 Instructions on how to check your firmware version and install updates may be found here: